 Operations and Office Staff

 Running a successful mechanical services business doesn’t just happen.
 In addition to the licensed professionals who actually do the work, a skilled and professional office staff keeps things organized and running smoothly.
 Office managers, customer service representatives, dispatchers, and marketers perform a multitude of tasks to make sure your service is a success.

-These folks handle tasks like answering every call or chat, maintaining customer records, ensuring the right techs are dispatched for the work needed, that they have what they need in the field each day, plan routes, schedule jobs, keep the bills paid, the supplies stocked, and the books in good order Additionally, there is planning and executing marketing and advertising, keeping the website up to date, and the trucks looking great.
+These folks handle tasks like answering every call or chat, maintaining customer records, ensuring the right techs are dispatched for the work needed, that they have what they need in the field each day, planning routes, scheduling jobs, keeping the bills paid, the supplies stocked, and the books in good order Additionally, there is planning and executing marketing and advertising, keeping the website up to date, and the trucks looking great.
 All American Heating could not offer the great care our customers have come to expect without our capable and indispensable office team.

 Vehicles have never come cheap – especially not the specialized kind required by HVAC and plumbing companies.
-Now, as supply chains are interrupted by the pandemic, and fuel prices are constantly edging skyward, actually getting to our clients’ jobs costs more than ever.
+Now, as supply chains remain interrupted by COVID and other factors, and fuel prices are constantly edging skyward, actually getting to our clients’ jobs costs more than ever.
 The average work truck can easily cover as much as 200 miles each day.
 Add in insurance and truck maintenance like oil changes and repairs, and your mechanical contractors spend thousands on their fleets, fuel, and the supplies each truck contains.

 Physical and Financial Risks